Skip to main content

 4. Trigger CRM updates, Slack notifications, or email sequences based on the combined context.

-This layered approach turns two individual signals into a continuous competitive intelligence engine.
+This layered approach turns two individual signals into a continuous competitive intelligence engine that feeds itself as long as the data flows.

 Frequently Asked Questions